Skip to main content

 Pennsylvania Housing Finance Agency (PHFA)

-Up to 5% of the purchase price as a forgivable second mortgage (forgiven after 5 years)
+5% of the purchase price as a forgivable second mortgage (forgiven 10% per year over 10 years; no dollar cap)

 Income limits apply